You are here

 Artist in Residence Stephen Price, Organ

-Stephen C. Price recently joined the music faculty at the University of Washington (Seattle) as the inaugural Paul B. Fritts Faculty Fellow and Artist-in-Residence in organ performance beginning in September 2023.
+STEPHEN “Stef” C. PRICE recently joined the music faculty at the University of Washington (Seattle) as the inaugural Paul B. Fritts Faculty Fellow and Artist-in-Residence and head of organ studies beginning in September 2023.
+Dr. Price teaches Organ performance, Church music, and Keyboard Harmony courses.
+In addition, he leads ongoing initiatives toward the development and revitalization efforts of the UW program, continuing the legacy of his predecessor, Dr. Carole Terry.

 Melia Watras (Photo: Michelle Smith Lewis)